NCAA Basketball (series): NCAA Basketball 10

 NCAA Basketball 10 is a basketball video game developed by EA Canada and published by EA Sports.
 It was released November 17, 2009 on Xbox 360 and PlayStation 3.
-Former University of Oklahoma and current Boston Celtics forward Blake Griffin was featured on the cover.
+Former University of Oklahoma forward Blake Griffin was featured on the cover.

 The NCAA Basketball series was discontinued after NCAA Basketball 10.

 Cover Athletes

-Discontinuation of NCAA Basketball Series
+Discontinuation

-The video game series had used likenesses of college athletes, threatening their amateur statuses.
+The series had used likenesses of college athletes, threatening their amateur statuses.
 The amateur rules of collegiate sports overruled any claim that the athletes had towards compensation based on the Likeness Licensing Litigation; there is a contractual agreement made when scholarships are given out to do this.